moostafa1/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c --> function that copies memory area {The _memcpy() function copies n bytes from memory area src to memory area dest -- Returns a pointer to dest}

+2-strchr.c --> function that locates a character in a string {Returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found}